Temporary withdrawal is an approved absence from university. The University rules for temporary withdrawal are contained in Regulation 36.1 (5-9).

-- You should contact the Student loan Company as temporary withdrawal is likely to affect your student funding, and you may be asked to repay any money you have received for the period you are withdrawn from the University.
+- You should contact the Student Loans Company, as temporary withdrawal is likely to affect your student funding and you may be asked to repay any money you have received for the period you are withdrawn from the University.

-- Student Funding and the Students’ Union Advice Centre can also give you full advice about the financial implications of Temporary Withdrawal.
+- Student Funding and the SU Advice Centre can also give you full advice about the financial implications of Temporary Withdrawal.

 - You will not normally be eligible for any state benefits, though you will continue to be exempt from Council Tax.